 Local sustainable growing initiatives

 - Black Barn Farm

 - In my local area in North East Victoria, Black Barn Farm has a passion for increasing sustainability.
 Their focus is "to create a community based, regenerative and diverse orchard, nursery and learning space."
 Workshops are offered, pick own food available, a nursery is also being established.
 Both Jade Miles and Charlie Showers are active in encouraging others.
-Jade is also a well-received public speaker and about to have a book published in August 2021.
+Jade is also a well-received public speaker and published her first book in August 2021.
+Futuresteading

 Black Barn Farm provides further information on Instagram